-Tokio Marine & Nichido has been working on an industry-academia collaborative study on climate change and natural disaster risks.
-At the "First National Meeting for Promotion of Disaster Prevention" held in August of last year, Tokio Marine & Nichido and International Research Institute of Disaster Science, Tohoku University jointly hosted a forum entitled, "For safety and security for the future -Are we appropriately utilizing the lessons learned from natural disasters such as the Great East Japan Earthquake?"
-Tokio Marine & Nichido has continued its initiatives to protect the global environment through mangrove planting activities abroad and environmental protection activities in Japan.
+- Tokio Marine & Nichido has been working on an industry-academia collaborative study on climate change and natural disaster risks.
+At the "First World Bosai Forum" held in November of last year, Tokio Marine & Nichido and International Research Institute of Disaster Science at Tohoku University jointly hosted a forum entitled, "Building a disaster-resilient community in the Asia-Pacific The power of science and insurance", and made recommendations on the necessity for disaster prevention promotion through industry-academia-government collaboration. - Tokio Marine & Nichido is continuing its initiatives to protect the global environment and conserve biodiversity through mangrove planting activities abroad and environmental protection activities in Japan.